-- 1 tablespoon heavy / thickened cream (notes)
+- 1 tablespoon thickened cream (heavy cream) (notes)

 - 2 candy canes, crushed

-Line an 8x8 inch square baking tin with baking paper
+- Line an 8 inch square baking tin with baking paper

-Hold back 1/2 teaspoon of the extract and mix the rest of the ingredients together.
-Adjust the peppermint flavour to taste by adding the final 1/2 teaspoon if required.
-Spread over the hedgehog slice and leave in fridge to set.
+- Adjust the peppermint flavour to taste by adding the final 1/2 teaspoon if required.

 - I use a standard Australian 20ml tablespoon (4 teaspoons worldwide)

 - For best results you should always weigh ingredients like flour and sugar.
 Kitchen scales like these are relatively cheap but if you can’t weigh the ingredients, use the spoon and level method (don’t scoop).